KMR1-1/PCSX2-AHK-GUI-Tools/README.md

        * for instance leftStickX has a sensibility so you'll have a minimum possible value turning left for example
        * the only way turning left os to rotate the camera
        * this can be useful for long distance
+       * even with a good angle accuracy the further you go, the further you get out of line

+  + also a repo from Tales98 that automates the joyinput for sonic gamecube in lua